UKHomeOffice/hff/README.md

 #### HMAC generation Prerequisites

 - The secret key to sign the MAC with.
-- A JavaScript object structure containing the Base64 encoded `form` and `returnUrl` values you want to include as context in the link
+- A JavaScript object structure containing the hex encoded `form` and `returnUrl` values you want to include as context in the link
 - Node.js - ideally use the same version running in this app.

 #### Generating HMAC and Constructing URL